 At Barnes Farm Infant School, we teach children that if they work hard they can all succeed in Mathematics.
 We have a 'Growth Mindset' approach, where we encourage children to recognise and understand that mistakes are part of the learning process.
-Each Friday, during Celebration Assembly, there is a 'Wizard of the Week' Award presented to one pupil from each year group, who has demonstrated something amazing in mathematics.
-These 'Maths Wizards' have a photograph taken and are given a special certificate, times table pencil and a wizard hat to wear for the week in class!

-The Calculation Policy is also attached below for your information.
+The Calculation Policy is attached below for your information.
 It shows the methods used to teach addition, subtraction, multiplication and division.
 We hope you find this useful.
 If you have any further questions, please do not hesitate to ask.

 Reception and Key Stage 1

 What we aim to achieve through our Maths Curriculum?

 At Barnes Farm Infant School, we follow the ‘Mathematics Mastery’ scheme of learning for EYFS and KS1.
 This scheme is also used in the Junior School.
 We believe this enables the children to further consolidate and deepen their mathematical understanding in a consistent, familiar way.
 We want ALL children to believe they can become effective problem solvers and mathematicians.
 By enabling them to make connections between concepts and by explaining their mathematical thinking using full sentences and correct vocabulary, children will demonstrate a deep understanding of the mathematics curriculum.

 We believe in success for all, regardless of background.
 The Mathematics Mastery approach enables teachers to become more confident with subject knowledge, pedagogy and progression of calculation skills, in order for children to receive high quality teaching.
 It offers ongoing professional development for all staff within the school.